Aga of Kish: Gilgamesh and Aga

-In the poem Gilgamesh and Aga (ETCSL 1.8.1.1), Aga of Kish sends messengers to his vassal Gilgamesh in Uruk with a demand to work on the irrigation of Kish as slaves.
-Gilgamesh repeats the message before the "city fathers" (ab-ba-iri) to suggest rebelling against Aga, however, his proposition is rejected.
-Gilgamesh, not satisfied with the answer given, proposes the same to the guruš (lit. the able-bodied man) who would have to work themselves as slaves.
-They refer to Aga as the "son of the king"; suggesting that he is still young and immature.
+In the poem Gilgamesh and Aga (ETCSL 1.8.1.1), Aga of Kish sends messengers to his vassal Gilgamesh in Uruk with a demand slave labor for the irrigation of Kish.

+Gilgamesh repeats the message before the "city fathers" (ab-ba-iri) to suggest defiance of Aga, but the elders refuse.
+Gilgamesh, goes on to incite rebellion among the guruš (able-bodied men) who would have to do the labor.
+They refer to Aga as the "son of the king", which suggests he was still young and immature.
 The guruš accept Gilgamesh's call to revolt and declare him lugal (king).

-After ten days Aga lays siege to the walls of Uruk, whose citizens are now confused and intimidated.
+After ten days, Aga lays siege to the walls of Uruk, whose citizens are now confused and intimidated.
 Gilgamesh asks for a volunteer to stand before Aga; his royal guard Birhurtura offers himself.
-On leaving the city gates, he is captured and brought before Aga himself, who interrogates and tortures him.
-However it did not last until a soldier leaned against the wall; in bewilderment, Aga asks the soldier if that is his king.
-Birhurtura denies this, replying that when their true king appears Aga's army will be beaten to dust and himself captured; this angers Aga, who continues to torture him.
+On leaving the city gates, he is captured and brought before Aga, who interrogates and tortures him.
+Aga asks an Uruk soldier leaning over the wall if Birhurtura is his king.
+Birhurtura denies this, replying that when the true king appears, he will beat capture Aga and beat his army to dust.
+The infuriated Aga redoubles his torture.

-Then Gilgamesh leans to the wall; his divine radiance does not frighten Aga but is beheld by the Kishite army.
-Enkidu and the guruš take advantage of the confusion of the enemies and advance through them; Aga is captured in the middle of his army.
+Then Gilgamesh leans over the wall.
+Aga withstands his divine radiance, but it terrifies the Kishite army.
+Enkidu and the guruš take advantage of their confusion to cut through them and capture Aga in the middle of his army.
 Gilgamesh addresses Aga as his superior, remembering how Aga saved his life and gave him refuge; Aga withdraws his demand and begs his favor to be returned.
-Gilgamesh, before Utu, sets Aga free to return to Kish.
+Gilgamesh, in the sight of his god Utu, sets Aga free to return to Kish.

 Replacement in the poem

 The Shulgi Hymn O (ETCSL 2.1.1) of the Ur III ruler Shulgi (c.
-2094 BC – 2047 BC) praises Gilgamesh for defeating Enmebaragesi of Kish instead of his son.
-While in the historical scene of the Early Dynastic period this is quite conceivable, the assumption of two different wars is difficult to uphold because Gilgamesh emerges as victorious in both; his first victory would imply defeat and submission by the kingdom of Kish.
+2094 BC – 2047 BC) praises Gilgamesh for defeating Enmebaragesi of Kish rather than his son.
+While such an encounter is quite conceivable, the assumption of two different wars is difficult to uphold because Gilgamesh emerges as victorious in both; his first victory would have left Kish already defeated, pre-empting the second victory.
+If Gilgamesh had won a previous war against Kish, he would not have spoken with Aga of past military cooperation and indebtedness for saving his life.

-Since Gilgamesh addresses Aga denoting military relations between them in the past and indebtedness to him for saving his life, which leads to Gilgamesh being dependent on Aga previously, this conflicts with the assumption that he won a previous war against Kish.

-Another theory is that since Enmebaragesi established the hegemony of Kish, defeating Aga would be less impressive than his powerful father, who therefore served the purpose of the hymn and portrays Gilgamesh as a mighty figure.
-Since Enmebaragesi was inserted to replace Aga, the hymn does not reflect a separate but rather one literary tradition from the tale.
+Another theory is that for literary considerations, the founding hegemon Enmebaragesi would be a more impressive opponent than his son.
+Enmebaragesi was merely inserted to replace Aga, and the different versions of the hymn constitute to a single literary work.